jiangtj-lab/hexo-cake-moon-menu/README.md

 ## Custom

 It's easy to add new button in `moon-menu`.

-Here's an example about add gitter sidecar.
+And here's an example about add gitter sidecar.

 1. Add config
 ```yml